-That’s why the Federal Housing Finance Agency, which regulates mortgage loan companies Freddie Mac and Fannie Mae, has just announced a new program for people who are looking for home refinancing options but wouldn’t normally qualify for a traditional home refinance.
+That’s why the Federal Housing Finance Agency, which regulates mortgage loan companies, Freddie Mac and Fannie Mae, has just announced a new federal program for people who are looking for home refinancing options but wouldn’t normally qualify for a traditional home refinance.

-The program will allow people with high loan-to-value (LTV) ratios still making good on their mortgage payments to take advantage of today’s low home mortgage rates, when normally they might not be able to qualify.
-Current rates rival those of 2012, when long-term options were as low as 3.31%.
+This federal program will allow people with high loan-to-value (LTV) ratios still making good on their mortgage payments to take advantage of today’s low home mortgage rates when normally they might not be able to qualify.
+Current rates rival those of 2012 when long-term options were as low as 3.31%.

 “This new offering will give borrowers the opportunity to refinance when rates are low, making their mortgages more affordable and thus reducing credit risk exposure for Fannie Mae and Freddie Mac,” FHFA director Melvin Watt said in a statement.

 Of course, there are a few conditions.
 To be eligible for the home refinance rates, current homeowners:

 - Must not have missed any mortgage payments within the past six months.

 - Must not have missed more than one mortgage payment within the past 12 months.

 - Must have a source of income.
 Just like the regular mortgage process, sticking with your employer is crucial, as any changes to your job or income status could delay or stop the refinance process altogether.